 - A Standard Operating Procedures (SOP) Manual needed to be written to address the processes of receiving, production, packaging, distribution, and complaints/recalls.

 - Packages shipped to customers in plain kraft shipping boxes needed to have a label on the outside with her logo, company name, and contact information.

-- A Pinterest board Robin had compiled about herbs needed to be removed as some pins (links to other websites) indicated medicinal use.
+- A Pinterest board the soapmaker had compiled about herbs needed to be removed as some pins (links to other websites) indicated medicinal use.

-Robin is confident that she will have her ducks in a row for her next visit, and hopes to completely check out in compliance.
+The soapmaker is now confident that she will have her ducks in a row for her next visit and hopes to completely check out in compliance.
 It's been a long process for her, but she isn't ever going to be done: she expects an annual visit from an inspector for as long as she is in business.

 The Truth About Cosmetics Regulations & Compliance

 Despite what other people might say, the FDA and other regulatory organizations are not out to get you.
 They are there to enforce the laws passed in your country, state, or city.
 By manufacturing and selling your products in the locations governed by them, you agree to be in compliance.
 Their goal isn't to put you out of business, and as our soapmaker friend learned, they may even try to help you.